apetro/choice-adventure/docs/log/001_hello-world.md

 Good advice, that.
 If I ever find myself in a cavern named Cave Terror, escape is a good next step.

+This is a customization point.
+I could name the cave something else, or it doesn't even have to be a cave.
+Let's try "the Disquieting Cavern".